djspinmonkey/djspinmonkey.github.io/_drafts/ignite-onboarding-and-rotations.md

   * Teams in parts of the company that didn't have any rotations scheduled
   * Teams that owned particularly interesting products or systems
-  * Teams that owned fundamental central tooling or infrastructure that engineers were likely to need to interact with
+  * Teams that owned fundamental central tooling or infrastructure that engineers were likely to interact with
   * Teams that somebody in the Ignite program had expressed a specific interest in

 Once we transitioned the program to being fully remote during covid, we switched to doing online social events with our hosting team.
 Since we weren't able to just go out to lunch or have similar informal social gatherings, it was important to intentionally create those opportunities for non-work-related conversations and socializing.